 The north bank of the river is a special place, layered with heritage and culture.
 We will tell stories of the diverse cultures and histories of the Yarra River - Birrarung.
+This will be achieved through a cultural framework.

 Truth-telling and reconciliation are central to the cultural role of the Greenline Project: acknowledging and sharing the history of this place and people, and reckoning with the history of the city to continue Melbourne's reconciliation journey.